 When facing a legacy code base, changing the mess to an orderly architecture can cause confusion: where to start?
 What to do?
 An exemplary question: How do I refactor a Big Ball of Mud into layered architecture?
 Refactoring the existing code base seems like a logical step; after all, refactorings are designed to improve existing code, and improvement is what you’re up to.

 Literals represent something.
 Magic numbers are a form of literal.
-This goes back at least as far as the book Edward Yourdon and Larry L. Constantine (1979), Structured design (affiliate link), on page 94.
-The number 79 can truly represent the result of 80-1.
+This insight goes at least as far back as the book Structured Design by Edward Yourdon and Larry L. Constantine (from 1979!), on page 94.
+The number 79 can truly represent the result of 80-1, which in turn can express two other concepts:

 I executed my plan from earlier this week to split TableFlip’s monolithic view model into sub-view models.
 The process wasn’t too complicated.
 The highlights: The current hierarchy of controllers in the view layer is as follows: The window doesn’t look too complicated and there truly are not that many view components involved, but still it’s quite some work to keep things well coordinated.
 The TableViewController file clocks in at about 400 lines of code although it mostly delegates stuff to other objects.
 There’s still room for improvement, but I have to see patterns, first.
 I even extracted NSTableViewaDataSource and NSTableViewDelegate into different objects months ago.
 Today I doubt this was a good idea in the first place.
 We’ll see.